ace-lab/pl-ucb-csxxx/elements/pl-faded-parsons/GeneratorREADME.md

 The code in the `setup_code` and `prompt_code` regions will be parsed to derive which names enter and exit this scope, and what types they carry.

 Parsing of this code can be disabled for an entire batch by the flag `--no-parse`, but it will overwrite any existing `server.py` with the default.
-(See the complex example's advanced import regions on how to avoid overwritting.)
+(See the complex example's advanced import regions on how to avoid over-writing.)

 ### The `tests` Directory

 This is filled with the answer, setup code, and test code.
 This is where the python autograder automatically looks for the files named `ans.py`, `setup_code.py`, and `test.py`.

-These are the files that get generated from their respsective special name regions.
+These are the files that get generated from their respective special name regions.